 Ingredients and substitutions

-- Cake flour - I do not recommend substituting the cake flour in this recipe.
-Cake flour gives your cupcakes their tender, small crumb.
+- Cake flour - Cake flour creates a tender, small crumb.
 If you substitute with all-purpose flour, your cupcakes will, in comparison, have a coarser crumb that readers often describe as a 'cornbread' texture.

 - Unsalted butter - If you need to substitute with salted butter, reduce the amount of salt to ¼ teaspoon.